Coming Soon

 What should I NOT bring?

-This is another one of those things that’s always different from week-to-week (and shift-to-shift, due to rotating security guards).
-Each guard kinda has their own rules, so it can be a toss-up.
-Some GENERAL rules of thumb are: Tents and air mattresses are not allowed.
-We’ve seen people get away with both, but it’s always best to prepare for them being restricted.
+This is another one of those things that’s always different from week-to-week.
+Some GENERAL rules of thumb are: Tents are not allowed.
 Tarps are not allowed to be draped over the barricades, but you can cover yourself with them.
-We’ve seen people get away with draping, too, but make sure you have a Plan B. As of January 2023: The official NBC rules page has made some updates.
-They advise you CANNOT HAVE alcohol, lounge chairs, mattresses, sleeping bags, or tents.
+We’ve seen people get away with draping, too, but make sure you have a Plan B. As of October, 2021: The official NBC rules page has made some updates.
+They advise you CANNOT HAVE lounge chairs, mattresses, sleeping bags, or tents.
 Take this for what it says!

 Where can I pee?

-Restrooms downstairs in the Rockefeller concourse are open from 8am – 11pm daily.
+Restrooms downstairs in the Rockefeller concourse are open from 6am – 11pm daily.
 After that?
 Man, we don’t know!
 Delis 48 used to be open late, and McDonald’s used to let us drop in after a purchase, but we’ve heard mixed reviews since then.
 Our best, and worst, advice?
-Try to not need to pee between 11pm & midnight.
+Try to not need to pee after 11pm.
 This sucks!
 But it is, unfortunately, what we’re dealing with right now.

 Can I leave the line?